fleek-network/fleek-network-docs/docs/learn/services.md

 A decentralized CDN is a big missing piece in the Web3 infra stack.
 Every protocol, middleware, service, and app can benefit from content acceleration.
 Today most projects use popular CDNs in front of their stacks for optimization and performance improvement e.g. availability and latency.
 A decentralized CDN built on Fleek Network can gain great notoriety in the blockchain and Web3 development communities, due to its benefits and principles, without sacrificing performance and cost of integration.

-The dCDN service can cache content based on the user request and popularity, and put in the speediest location based on the network reputation system, computation and routing response timings.
+The dCDN service can cache content based on the user request and popularity, and put it in the speediest location based on the network reputation system, computation and routing response timings.
 Conceptually similar to a traditional CDN, but abstracting the geo-location that is usually specified by user-selected zones.

 :::tip
 While the network does not possess a specific concept of geography, it gains an implicit understanding of geographical proximity through the data it collects on latency and hop counts between nodes, which is a part of the reputation system.